daihangpku/arXivFans/README.md

 - **`--email_sender`**: The email address from which notifications will be sent.
 - **`--email_password`**: The SMTP password for the sending email **SMTP**.
 - **`--email_receiver`**: The email address where notifications will be received.
+- **`--frequency`**: If you want to update daily then use "daily".
+Otherwise, just ignore the argument.

 #### Execution Results:

-- The system will fetch the latest papers from arXiv that match the specified categories and keywords.
+- The system will fetch the latest papers(for last 7 days at most) you haven't updated from arXiv that match the specified categories and keywords .
 - The downloaded papers will be stored locally, and an email notification will be sent to you if there are updates.
 - If you use a proxy server, ensure that you provide the correct proxy information.